 To apply for the property you will be asked to complete an application form, produce the required original documentation such as driving licence passport pay slips and bank statements plus pay the administration fee.
 At this point the property is taken off the market and no further viewings will take place.
 This allows for the processing of your application including references.
 In some cases we will require a guarantor who will need to produce the same documents as above plus their proof of home ownership and a recent utility bill.
-The deposit is one and a half times the rent and this is paid together with the first month’s rent three days before you move in.
+The deposit is five weeks rent and this is paid together with the first month’s rent three days before you move in.
 If you have been allowed a pet, additional deposit (dependant on size of property and type of pet) will be required together with a Pet Indemnity.
 The total deposit is held in the Tenant Deposit Scheme and is not subject to interest payments.

 Rents are paid monthly by standing order in advance.
 The standing order will be set to leave your bank three days before the due date.

 Who pays the utilities – are these included in the rent?

 Normally the tenant takes over all of the utilities including water and council tax, which are not included in the rent, unless stated otherwise.

 What is the letting agent’s role for the tenant?